Skip to content

 Pros:

-• 52 dBA is exceptionally quiet for any generator
+• 52 dBA is exceptionally quiet, ideal for campgrounds and neighborhoods

 • Clean inverter power safe for all electronics